 An XML sitemap tells search engines what information they need to find on your website.
 Consider it a table of contents for search engines.
-Most website creation programs, including Pattern, generate an XML sitemap for you automatically.
+Most website creation programs, including Pattern, automatically generate an XML sitemap for you.

 Bad Practices to avoid while doing Etsy SEO

-It’s important to note that Google and other search engines aren’t always completely open about everything they’re considering and what influence it has on your search ranking, but there are a few things known to have a negative impact on Etsy SEO.
+It’s important to note that Google and other search engines aren’t always completely open about everything they’re considering and what influence it has on your search ranking, but there are a few things known to hurt Etsy SEO.

 Google penalizes websites for attempting to game the system, so producing useful information in natural language is the greatest method to stay out of trouble.